Krishnasuhas55/Bank-Loan-Dashboard/README.md

 ### 5.🧩 Project Workflow

-Data Import & Cleaning – Using SQL Server to remove duplicates, handle missing values, and standardize formats.

-Data Modeling – Structured relationships and measures in Power BI.
+Data Import & Modeling – Using SQL server to import data and create structured relationships and measures in Power BI.

 KPI Development – Created metrics for loan performance, funded amounts, and other KPIs.